strapi/documentation/docusaurus/docs/dev-docs/configurations/features.md

 Developers can use the following APIs to interact with future flags:

-- Features configuration is part of the `config` object and can be accessed with `strapi.config.get('features')`.
+- Features configuration is part of the `config` object and can be read with `strapi.config.get('features')` or with `strapi.features.config`.

-- The `strapi` object can be used to check if a future flag is enabled, using the following method: `strapi.features.future.isEnabled('featureName')`.
+- `strapi.features.future` returns the `isEnabled()` that can be used to determine if a future flag is enabled, using the following method: `strapi.features.future.isEnabled('featureName')`.

 ## Available future flags